NapNad/.github/Readme.md

 ---

-## 🔄 Flow
+##  Flow

-1. **Connect Your Device**: Link your sleep-tracking device (e.g., smartwatch) to the Sleep2Earn app.
+- Connect Your Device: Link your sleep-tracking device (e.g., smartwatch) to the Napnad app.

-2. **Set Sleep Goals**: Define your sleep duration and quality targets.
+- Set Sleep Goals: Define your sleep duration and quality targets.

+- Get AI Coaching: Receive personalized sleep recommendations from the AI Coach.

-3. **Earn Tokens**: Receive tokens for meeting your sleep goals, verified securely using zkTLS.
+- Earn Tokens: Receive tokens for meeting your sleep goals, verified securely using zkTLS.

-4. **Redeem Rewards**: Use your tokens for discounts, gift cards, or other perks.
+- Redeem Rewards: Use your tokens for discounts, gift cards, or other perks.

 ---

 ## 💻 Technology Stack
 - **Blockchain**: Ethereum (or other EVM-compatible chains)
+- **AI & Machine Learning: AI Coach for personalized sleep insights
 - **Zero-Knowledge Proofs**: zkTLS for secure data verification
 - **Frontend**: React.js or Next.js
 - **Backend**: Node.js, Express.js